Dynamic routing: Alternate paths

 Many systems use some next-hop forwarding protocol—when a packet arrives at some node, that node decides on-the-fly which link to use to push the packet one hop closer to its final destination.

 Routers that use some adaptive protocols, such as the Spanning Tree Protocol, in order to "avoid bridge loops and routing loops", calculate a tree that indicates the one "best" link for a packet to get to its destination.

 Alternate "redundant" links not on the tree are temporarily disabled—until one of the links on the main tree fails, and the routers calculate a new tree using those links to route around the broken link.

 Routers that use other adaptive protocols, such as grouped adaptive routing, find a group of all the links that could be used to get the packet one hop closer to its final destination.

 The router sends the packet out any link of that group which is idle.

 The link aggregation of that group of links effectively becomes a single high-bandwidth connection.

-In practice

-Contact centres employ dynamic routing to increase the operational efficiency of call agents, which boosts both agent and customer satisfaction.
-This adaptive strategy is commonly referred to as omnichannel, where an integrative customer experience is coupled with increased responsiveness by agents.
-Dynamic routing is also associated with neuroscience in respect to studies on the relationship between sensory and mnemonic signals and decision making.

-People using a transport system can display dynamic routing.
-For example, if a local railway station is closed, people can alight from a train at a different station and use another method, such as a bus, to reach their destination.
-Another example of dynamic routing can be seen within financial markets.
+Outside of computer networks

+Dynamic routing is found in the brain in relation between sensory and mnemonic signals and decision making, and is a subject of studies in neuroscience.